 Alumni Chairs Has No Interest in Shortcuts

 Our woods come directly from hardwood forests and sawmills of Northeastern Ohio.
 We are proud to build and sell college chairs and university chairs that are made in the United States, entirely, and the design, quality, comfort, and durability that we deliver are superior.
 Our college chairs are made In America!

 Some college chair companies…have milling operations overseas…making chairs and chair parts overseas to produce low-cost chairs and complete on price, alone.

 More specifically, our Amish Craftsmen in Ohio use wood that has been dried to six percent (6%) moisture content.
 Foreign manufacturers are not always so careful; many use green wood that invites eventual, structural problems.
 Our craftsmen begin with very close tolerances in our joinery.
 Premium glues are used and joints are pounded together with mallets and, where practical, reinforced by integral dowels and internal screws.
-What we deliver to you is “bullet-proof” joinery and solid furniture that is unique to Amish craftsmen – the primary reason that our furniture is Made in America.
+What we deliver to you is “bullet-proof” joinery and solid alumni furniture that is unique to Amish craftsmen – the primary reason that our alumni furniture is Made in the USA!

 BENEFITS OF COLLEGE CHAIRS MADE IN AMERICA